-Bike riding in the fall can come with many challenges.
-However, it can also be gratifying.
-While bicycle season is winding down for some, for many other cyclists, their two wheels are a favorite mode of transportation to explore the incredible autumn landscape.
+Bike riding in the fall can come with many challenges and, at the same time, be very gratifying.
+For some, the bicycle season may be winding down.
+In contrast, many others wish to continue to explore the incredible autumn landscape on their favorite mode of transportation, the bike.
 Pedaling along the colorful autumn roads or trails is so breathtaking that I will admit that fall bike riding is one of my favorite times to ride.
 Not too hot, not too cold, and there are fewer insects once the first frost hits.

-If you’re planning to ride around this fall, check out these top tips before heading out.
+If you plan to ride and enjoy the colorful foliage this fall, check out these top tips before heading out.

 Fall Bike Ride Tip 1: Layer It Up

-For fall bike riding layering your clothing is critical.
+For fall bike riding layering your clothing is key.

 The temperature fluctuation can be confusing when you want to get dressed and go biking.
-The morning can look like 47 or 48 degrees Fahrenheit, but by the afternoon, it could be in the lower to mid-70s!
-The best way to combat this is by wearing multiple layers that you can easily remove and put back on to find your perfect temperature.
-When layering, a good rule of thumb is to make sure that whatever you decide to put on last will b the first thing you’d want to take off!
+The morning thermometer can show temperatures like 47 or 48 degrees Fahrenheit.
+Then, the temperature could be in the low to mid-70s by the afternoon.
+This year, the 80s!
+The best way to combat this is by wearing multiple layers you can easily remove and put back to find your comfort level of warmth.
+When layering, a good rule of thumb is whatever you decide to put on last will be the first thing you’d want to take off!

 Pro Tip: Start while still slightly chilly.
-As you ride, you’ll warm up, and that chilliness will go away.
+You’ll warm up as you ride, and that chilliness will go away.
 However, bring an extra layer in case you stop along the way!
 You want to stay warm when you’re not riding.

 Not sure what to do for layering?
 Check out our article about how to layer, why it’s beneficial, and what to wear.